Skiing (Alpine Racing) Program

 Managers assist during dryland training, on snow training assistance, transportation to and from the mountain and during tryouts and races.
 Responsibilities include but are not limited to: gathering/carrying equipment, setting up drills, helping out on the bus ride to the mountain, videography, assistance with carrying team jackets and pants during races.

 Managers are welcome to work out with the team when not assisting the coaches and captains and are still assigned to a captain's group.
+Managers in good standing (Freshmen excluded) will receive a Physical Education Exemption for the 3rd quarter.
 Anyone interested in becoming a manager for the ski team should contact Coach Pat in person.